 Save small amounts from your savings account or paychecks on a regular basis with auto savings or auto investing.

-Soon you’ll be able to set up an automatic transfer from your checking account to your a MoneyLion Investment account, the smartest way to grow your money.
+With MoneyLion, you can use Auto Invest to set up an automatic transfer from your checking account to your a MoneyLion Investment account, the smartest way to grow your money.
 You’ll be able to pick the investment amount and frequency.
 Whatever works best for you!

 4. Slow Down on Using Credit Cards